35 Interesting Facts About China

 34. Nine of the eight-thousanders – the only mountains in the world over 8,000m (26,247ft) – are either part-located or entirely located in China.

 35. China is the least religious country in the world.
-A 2015 international poll, suggests just 7% of its population feels religious.
+2023 data suggests just 3% of its adult population say religion is important to them.

 Every effort has been made to verify these facts about China using primary sources.
 However, if you find an error or have any questions, please contact us.